West Wittering Beach

 Fishing boats and the harbour in Emsworth

 Emsworth was a bit of a pub hub back in the day.
 14 pubs stood on corners across the village and Emsworth was notorious among the weekend flock of drinkers and socialites from a mix of demographics and military.
-A few have closed, but 8 good ones still stand.
+The Emsworth weather is pleasing and cold, this is where come into the scene.
+This is where friends and colleagues can catch up, chat, and even hangout during the cold weather with a nice drink.
+A few may have closed, but 8 good ones still stand.
 Loosen up on the golden mile loop with a pint in each, or stop for dinner.
 The 3 neighbours on South Street are ‘Bluebell’, ‘JJ’s’ and ‘The Coal Exchange’ each with an entirely different ambience.
 Classy pub grub is enjoyable in the Blue Bell, JJ’s flamboyant everything will blow your mind, and The ‘Coalie’ is a free-spirited joint.

 If you’re weighing up where to eat in Emsworth, there are a couple of curry houses, but outstanding and unique is Darbar’s.
 This flash curry house is unconventional by British standards of Indian cuisine and you’ll notice an emphasis on specific flavour and finesse.